Food waste is a system leak

 Food waste belongs at the center of circular economy because it is a visible leak in material, nutrient, energy, and social value.

-The operating sequence is simple: measure, prevent, redistribute, recover organics safely, and report what changed.
+The operating sequence is simple: measure, prevent, redistribute, recover organics safely, keep one reviewable evidence chain, and report only what the team can still defend.